I Thought I Was Done Changing Careers. I Was Wrong.

 Silly Humor Section:

-Check out farmer Pierre working in his virtual garden this weekend:
+Check out virtual farmer Pierre working in his virtual garden this weekend: